Season 7, EP 1

-The Past, Present & Future of SBOMs
+The Past, Present & Future of Software Bills of Materials

 In this episode, host Paul Roberts chats with Beau Woods, Founder & CEO of Stratigos Security, about the history of the software bill of materials (SBOM) – from its beginnings, to its modern-day use, to efforts underway to adapt it for the future.
-SBOMs have exploded in popularity within the past two years, and are oftentimes considered synonymous with software supply chain security.
-However, SBOMs are not a new tool, and while they’re important – they certainly aren’t the end-all-be-all for mitigating modern threats to software supply chains.
-Woods explains in this conversation how SBOMs have taken center stage in 2024, and how they will continue to impact the future of cybersecurity.

 EPISODE TRANSCRIPT